hiyouga/LLaMA-Factory/data/README.md

-  "ranking": "whether the dataset is a preference dataset or not. (default: False)", "subset": "the name of the subset. (optional, default: None)", "folder": "the name of the folder of the dataset repository on the Hugging Face hub. (optional, default: None)", "num_samples": "the number of samples in the dataset used for training. (optional, default: None)", "columns (optional)": {
+  "ranking": "whether the dataset is a preference dataset or not. (default: False)", "subset": "the name of the subset. (optional, default: None)", "folder": "the name of the folder of the dataset repository on the Hugging Face hub. (optional, default: None)", "num_samples": "the number of samples in the dataset used for training. (optional, default: None)", "split": "which dataset split to use for training and evaluation (optional, default: train)", "columns (optional)": {
     "prompt": "the column name in the dataset containing the prompts. (default: instruction)", "query": "the column name in the dataset containing the queries. (default: input)",